jandebeule/nukiPyBridge/README.md

 nuki.authenticateUser(myPublicKeyHex, myPrivateKeyHex, myID, myIDType, myName)
 ```

-**REMARK** The credentials are stored in the file (hard-coded for the moment in nuki.py) : /home/pi/nuki/nuki.cfg
+**REMARK 1** The credentials are stored in the file (hard-coded for the moment in nuki.py) : /home/pi/nuki/nuki.cfg
+**REMARK 2** Authenticating is only possible if the lock is in 'pairing mode'.
+You can set it to this mode by pressing the button on the lock for 5 seconds until the complete LED ring starts to shine.

 ### Commands for Nuki
 Once you are authenticated (and the nuki.cfg file is created on your system), you can use the library to send command to your Nuki lock: